baezortega/baezortega.github.io/_posts/2018-10-14-hypersphere-sampling.md

 ![]({{ site.baseurl }}/images/hypersphere-sampling_files/figure-markdown_github/unnamed-chunk-5-1.png)

 Now, all we have to do is reshaping this cloud into a perfect sphere.
-This requires transforming the distribution of distances, or *radii*, of the points, so that they are uniformly distributed across all radii.
-Because the volume increases exponentially with distance from the centre, however, longer radii demand more points than shorter ones (imagine that each point were a small sphere in itself, and consider how many would be needed to fill the space just beneath the sphere's surface, in contrast with the amount needed to fill the space surrounding the sphere centre).
+This requires transforming the distances, or *radii*, of the points, so that points are uniformly distributed across all radii.
+Because the volume increases exponentially with distance from the centre, however, longer radii demand more points than shorter ones (consider how many points would be needed in order to fill the space just beneath the sphere's surface, in contrast with the amount needed to fill the space just around its centre).

 To be precise, achieving uniform sampling in terms of radii requires a probability distribution proportional to the (*D* – 1)-th power of the radius *r* (with 0 &lt; *r* &lt; 1):